 So you received your letter and you've been offered a spot on our waiting list.
-Maybe you have questions.
-What does this mean?
+Maybe you have questions like, What does this mean?
 What if W&L is still my #1 choice?
 Let us explain the waiting list procedure and answer some of your questions.

 How do I reserve my place on the Waiting List?

-You may either return the postcard enclosed with your snail mail decision letter, or you may register through your account on W&L's applicant portal, the GHQ.
+You may either return the postcard enclosed with your snail mail decision letter, or you may register from the link in your decision letter in the GHQ.

 Where am I on the Waiting List?

 We don't rank our waiting list.
 If we end up with unfilled spaces in the class, we will reevaluate our needs at that point and admit students who meet these needs.
 We're trying to create a well-rounded class, and no two years are exactly alike when it comes to how the waiting list process goes.

 How many students are typically admitted from the Waiting List?

 In past years the number has ranged from as few as zero to as many as 100 students.
 But you cannot be admitted to W&L from the waiting list if you do not return that postcard or register at the GHQ.

 When will I hear back from W&L?

 That depends on the year.
 There is a chance you will hear from us in late April, but most likely you will not hear from us until after May 1st, which is the deadline for admitted students to reserve their places in the class.
 In the meantime, you should make plans to attend another college and reserve your place in its first-year class, since we cannot assure you that we'll admit any student from our waiting list.